splunk/eventgen/documentation/REFERENCE.md

 ## REST API Reference ##

+API Reference for using Eventgen it's container orchestration form.

 * Note, body will be always in json format.
 For example, {"target": "", "content": ""}

 * ```GET /index```